-The environmental and social impacts envisaged from the drilling of the boreholes at Overland can generally be classified in a number of ways including:
+The environmental and social impacts envisaged from the works of the Water Supply System Interventions can generally be classified in a number of ways including:

 - 1. Temporal: Short, medium or long term

 - 2. Direct or Indirect

 - 3. Positive or Negative

-- 4. Localized or extensive
+- 4. Localised or extensive

 - 5. Magnitude: Major or Minor

-The potential negative environmental impacts of this activity are expected to be primarily the clearing of trees and foliage and the nuisance of increased noise, dust, and traffic on the community.
-The main social impacts are related the influx of labour during the construction phase.
+The potential environmental negative impacts of this activity are expected to be primarily the clearing of trees and foliage and the nuisance of increased noise, dust, and traffic on the community.
+The main social impacts are related to land use and acquisition and the resultant damage to crops and the influx of labour during the construction phase.